MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 The text-alignment flags determine how the `TextOut` and `ExtTextOut` member functions align a string of text in relation to the string's starting point.
-The text-alignment flags are not necessarily single-bit flags and may be equal to 0.
+The text-alignment flags aren't necessarily single-bit flags and may be equal to 0.
 To test whether a flag is set, an application should follow these steps:

 1. Apply the bitwise **OR** (`|`) operator to the flag and its related flags, grouped as follows: